 Exhibit B: Kraft Foods, which calls itself a “global snacks powerhouse”—it’s the parent company of Oreo, Cheez Whiz, Jell-O, and many other brands—is splitting into two companies, a North American grocery foods business and a global snack foods business.
 This week it announced that the snack business will be called Mondelez International.

-Perhaps you, like I, had this initial response: “World of lesbians?”
+Perhaps you had this initial response: “World of lesbians?”
 Or maybe it was just me.

 My second inclination was to start humming “On the Road to Mandalay.”